 As with all psychological disorders, in order to be diagnosed with ADHD, a psychiatrist seeks to identify clusters of symptoms as detailed in the Diagnostic and Statistical Manual (commonly referred to as ‘DSM’).

-They must have an impact on your day-to-day life and have been present since childhood.
+They must have an impact on your day-to-day life and symptoms of ADHD must have been present since childhood.

 - Inattention: Easily distracted, poor concentration skills, difficulty organising themselves

 - Hyperactivity: Overly energetic, talkative, excessive fidgeting, difficulty staying on task

 Everyone is different, so it isn’t uncommon for two people to experience ADHD in different ways.
 These behaviours often differ between the sexes, with males displaying high levels of obvious physical hyperactivity while often females may appear to be the opposite, quiet and inattentive due to mental hyperactivity resulting in excessive daydreaming.

 ADHD is broadly characterised by inattention and hyperactive-impulsive behaviour but the diagnosis will also contain a sub-type, each tied to one or more of the core characteristics.

 If you have this type of ADHD, you may experience more symptoms of inattention than those of impulsivity and hyperactivity.
 You may struggle with impulse control or hyperactivity at times but these aren’t the main characteristics of the inattentive type.